ALejietis96/RFD2-Checklist-and-Final-Report/README.md

   - Explore the application report found bugs.

-- <b>Files about:</b>
+<b>Files about:</b>

-  - If in the file there are highlights with yellow, those are topics, that I contributed to.
+  <i>If in the file there are highlights with yellow, those are topics, that I contributed to.</i>

-  - Testing checklist - all checklists of Use cases that were used during the sprint.
+  - <i>Testing checklists.pdf</i> - all checklists of Use cases that were used during the sprint.

-  - Final report - Report of all squad members.
+  - <i>Final report.pdf</i> - Report of all squad members.
 All checklist items and their corresponding found Bugs.